bellmit/attic/index.rst

 Venues
 ======

+Join the server at ``play.lithobrake.club:28015``.
+You don't have to be a member to play!

 To participate in the Surface and Orbit Authority, join us in `the forum`_, and on `Discord`_.

 .. _the forum: https://talk.lithobrake.club/